acornamr/acorn-dashboard/README.md

 # ACORN Dashboard

 The ACORN Dashboard is a tool to connect, visualise and analyse ACORN collected data.
-It also allows for the creation of customised, sharable reports.

-Instructions for installation and use will be provided here at the beginning of 2021.
+# Installation

+**The ACORN dashboard is still in development and should NOT be used for production.**

+The app is available in three forms: a web app, a standalone app (Windows OS only), and an R package.

+(1) (Windows OS, macOS or Linux) The latest release of the web app can be accessed at https://moru.shinyapps.io/acorn-prototype/.

+(2) (Windows OS) A standalone version of the app can be downloaded from [this repository' releases section](https://github.com/acorn/acornamr/releases/).

+(3) (Windows, macOS or Linux) The app can also be run as an R package.

+- (Once) install R (4.1.0 or above) your PC
+- (At every new release of the ACORN dashboard) install the package: `remotes::install_github("acornamr/acorn-dashboard", ref = "master")`
+- launch the app: `acorn::run_app()`